A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 How to Wear a Yukata: Video Tutorial

 You’ve probably seen this kimono-lookalike around.
-A “yukata” (浴衣) is a casual, thinner version of kimono that is usually made of cotton or synthetic fabric to be wrapped around your body and fastened with a sash (obi).
+A “yukata” (浴衣) is a casual, thinner version of a kimono that is usually made of cotton or synthetic fabric to be wrapped around your body and fastened with a sash (obi).
 “Yukata” literally means “bathing cloth”, and the garment was originally intended to be just that.
 Traditionally, it is worn after bathing in an onsen, functioning as a quick way to cover the body and absorb remaining moisture.

 Originally, many communal onsens just had simple indigo-dyed yukatas available.
 These days, however, more onsens have a variety of designs and colours, so guests can now have the freedom to choose the yukata that best suits them!